-Questions, comments, and suggestions can be directed to the Facilities & Maintenance office, located in the Platt Campus Center basement.
+Questions, comments, and suggestions can be directed to the facilities and maintenance office, located in the Platt Campus Center basement.
 Please do not hesitate to call us at 909.621.8226.

 Where and What We Recycle

 Located at convenient locations throughout the Harvey Mudd campus, blue recycling containers can be found for recycling cans, bottles and papers.
 Perishables and liquids should not be placed in these bins.
-This recyclable waste is collected by the Facilities & Maintenance office and forwarded onto the City of Claremont for processing.
+This recyclable waste is collected by the facilities and maintenance office and forwarded onto the City of Claremont for processing.

 For a list of items that are able to be recycled in these containers please see the recycling list below.

 Within the dorms, students have a few options for recycling: